 - 1. After it is established that there is a fire or explosion on the premises, the Management will be notified immediately, and the fire alarm sounded. - 2.
 Management will immediately initiate action, taking into consideration changes that might become necessary according to the situation. - 3.
-Management will establish a command post at the front of the building designated area. - 4.
+Management will establish a command post at Wherever similar and available space exists within the WFS warehouse facilities. - 4.
 The Maintenance Manager will - Assign competent Employees to monitor the sprinkler risers to assure normal operation. - If and where possible direct emergency shut down of utilities (power and gas) and other actions as the situation requires. - provide liaison with emergency response units - 5.
 Call Airport Authority and county 911, provide initial details of the fire and/or explosion to emergency response units.